TAMUSA-ACM/TAMUSA-ACM.github.io/learn/index.md

 ## Ethical Hacking
 - [HackTheBox](https://www.hackthebox.eu/) - Great Pen-Testing Labs!
+- [OverTheWire](http://overthewire.org/wargames/) - Greate way to get started with the basics of you to learn and practice security concepts in the form of fun-filled games
+- [HighOnCoffee](https://highon.coffee/) - Penetration Testing && Security Research Blog!
 - [VulnHub](https://www.vulnhub.com/) - Has many vulnerable environments as well as walkthroughs to help you understand how to exploit them!

+## Linux
+- [LinuxZoo](https://linuxzoo.net/) - Great way to learn the basics of linux!
+- [CommandLineFu](https://www.commandlinefu.com/commands/browse) - Really good place to find useful command line commands!

 ## Books
 - [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) - Book written by a Software Engineer to help other Engineers master interviews including whiteboard interviews